Chargebackhit API Reference

 Get CAID list

-Leveraging the API's ability to access a list of CAIDs with comprehensive filtering, sorting, and pagination options, the response can gather crucial information such as PSP identifiers, BINs, and merchant details.
+This method retrieves a list of CAIDs with filtering, sorting, and pagination options, providing key details such as PSP identifiers, BINs, and merchant information.

 header Parameters